 You will travel back through time as you study four key topics across three periods.
 In Year 10 you will first study the Restoration of Charles II in England (1660-1685); this period includes the death of Oliver Cromwell, the Great Fire of London, theatre, the beginnings of the slave trade, and fashions of this period.
 The second period of study is 1890-1945 in Germany; it was a turbulent period of democracy and dictatorship, encompassing changes in Germany from the end of Bismarck to the end of World War II.
 In Year 11 you will move onto the history of medicine from the medieval period up to the present day.
 This will include the conditions in medieval towns, the Black Death, the 'Great Stink' in Victorian London, and the establishment of the NHS from the point of view of individuals, government and religion.
 The final topic studied, Conflict and Tension 1918 to 1939, focuses on the conflict and tension in the build up to the Second World War and seeks to show how and why conflict occurred and why it proved difficult to resolve the issues that caused it.
 This latter period considers the role of Britain, Germany, USA and the League of Nations in shaping change, as well as how they were affected by and influenced international relations.
-As part of your learning you will need to study a historical site chosen by the exam board; this will be the battle site of the Dutch Raid of the Medway and will link with your learning of Restoration England.
+As part of your learning you will need to study a historical site chosen by the exam board, this changes annually.
 However, there is no requirement to visit the site and the exam board will provide all the resources needed for the purposes of analysis.
 Further details of this course can be found at: